Our Services

 If you or a loved one experiences any of the following, speak to a doctor promptly:

-If you're experiencing unexplained excessive daytime sleepiness or other concerning symptoms, consider using Ubie's free AI-powered Narcolepsy symptom checker to help you understand your symptoms and prepare important information before discussing them with your healthcare provider.
+If you're experiencing unexplained excessive daytime sleepiness or other concerning symptoms, you can take Ubie's free AI symptom checker to help you understand what might be causing your symptoms and prepare important information before your doctor's appointment.

 A diagnosis of Type 2 narcolepsy doesn't mean you can't lead a full, active life.
 With the right combination of behavioral strategies, medical treatments, and professional support, most people learn to manage their symptoms effectively.
 Key takeaways:

 Type 2 narcolepsy—narcolepsy without cataplexy—presents unique challenges but is manageable with the right approach.
 Understanding your symptoms is the first step toward getting proper care.
-If you suspect you might have Narcolepsy, don't wait to seek professional medical advice.
+If you suspect you might have narcolepsy, consider using Ubie's free symptom checker to assess your symptoms and gather valuable insights to discuss with your healthcare provider.
 Early diagnosis and a tailored management plan can help you reclaim control over your sleep and your life.
 Never hesitate to speak to a doctor about anything that could be life-threatening or seriously affect your well-being.

 (References)